Provoking EU, UK sets out new law to fix post-Brexit N.Ireland trade | Politics

 Britain set out steps on Tuesday to try to break the deadlock with the European Union on trade with Northern Ireland, lining up a new law that would effectively override parts of a Brexit deal and further inflame ties with Brussels.
 In a statement to parliament, Foreign Secretary Liz Truss said planned legislation would ease the movement of goods, apply Britain's tax regime in Northern Ireland and hand London more say over the laws governing the province.

 She repeatedly told lawmakers the legislation would not break international law and that London would press on with talks with Brussels to try to find a negotiated solution.
-But despite EU warnings over taking unilateral action, the new law would change parts of the so-called Northern Ireland protocol, agreed with the bloc as part of the agreement over Britain's quitting the EU.
+But despite EU warnings over taking unilateral action, the new law would change parts of the so-called Northern Ireland protocol, agreed with the bloc as part of the deal over Britain's exit from the EU.

 European Commission vice-president Maros Sefcovic said such action was "not acceptable" and that Brussels would respond with all measures at its disposal.
-British Prime Minister Boris Johnson said he thought a trade war was unlikely.
+Ireland described the move as one "of great concern", while British Prime Minister Boris Johnson said he thought a trade war was unlikely.
 Johnson agreed to the protocol in 2019 to allow Britain to leave the EU's single market and customs union without controls being re-imposed on the border between the Irish Republic and Northern Ireland, vital to the 1998 Good Friday peace deal that ended three decades of violence.

-"Our preference remains a negotiated solution with the EU and in parallel with the legislation being introduced, we remain open to further talks," she said.
-She said the government would pursue getting the legislation through both houses of parliament regardless of how any future talks progressed with the EU.
+"Our preference remains a negotiated solution with the EU and in parallel with the legislation being introduced, we remain open to further talks."
+She said the government would pursue passing the legislation through parliament regardless of how any future talks progressed with the EU but it could be changed if an agreement was reached.

-The legislation which foresees a "green channel" for goods moving from Britain to Northern Ireland and no further.
+The legislation foresees a "green channel" for goods moving from Britain to Northern Ireland, scrapping rules that prevent the province from benefiting from tax assistance and ending the role of the European Court of Justice as the sole arbiter.
 On Monday, Johnson said the government needed an "insurance" option to be able to unilaterally override some post-Brexit trade rules because the protocol, as is, was threatening a hard-won peace in the British-ruled province.

 'NOT BEEN PLEASANT' Stephen Doughty, a foreign policy spokesperson for the opposition Labour Party, agreed there were problems but said Britain needed "calm heads and responsible leadership".